 - 15% of the non-Saudi capital share, depending on certain conditions

-More tax deductions are available if the investment capital exceeds SAR 1 million, and if more than five Saudi employees have jobs in a technical or administrative field, with contracts of at least one year.
+More tax deductions are available if the investment capital exceeds SAR 1 million and if there are more than five Saudi employees in a technical or administrative field, with contracts of at least one year.

 The Saudi government has also created an Integrated Logistics Bonded Zone (ILBZ) close to King Khalid International Airport in Riyadh.
 Businesses setting up in the zone can benefit from 0% income tax, exemption from withholding tax, suspended customs duty, and more for a period of up to 50 years.